Manage inventory with the Cart

 • None: adding items to the Cart and creating Orders do not impact inventory levels.
 This mode is suitable for scenarios where inventory management is handled entirely by an external system, such as an Inventory Management Service (IMS), or when you want to implement custom inventory logic within your application.

 • ReserveOnOrder: similar to TrackOnly, this mode permits the addition of any quantity to the Cart.
 However, an Order can only be created if sufficient inventory exists at the time of order placement.
-Inventory is reduced upon successful order placement.
+Inventory is reduced upon successful order placement, with the reduction becoming visible within 10 seconds.
 This mode helps prevent overselling by reserving stock for orders.

 Important considerations